 Stacy: Thank you for taking the time to put focus on this issue.
 It's something that we absolutely have to talk about.
 We have to put time and effort into making sure that it is known and considered and that we are supporting each other.

 Veronica: My background is in mechanical engineering.
-When I got out of school I worked for NASA for 12 years.
+When I got out of school, I worked for NASA for 12 years.
 I've worked for a lot of the big contractors, United States Alliance, Boeing, Lockheed and it was all in space.
 The last one I worked for was Orion, but it got defunded and a lot of people got laid off.
-So I had to rely on my programming skills.
 That's when I started getting into web design, working for consulting companies and small startups.

 DC: How did you become interested in engineering?

 Veronica: I was always really good at math and science.
 Most of the time teachers would push girls into the arts or history or English, but my teachers would push me into math and science.
 I went to a small high school and the teachers could really concentrate on you, and I think that made the difference.

 DC: How does it feel to be a woman in a male-dominated field?

 Veronica: I've always been around all males, even in school my classes were male-dominated.
 I felt more intimidated in college.
 But for the most part, since I was 14 years old I've been in situations where it's mostly guys.
 So now it doesn't bother me even at NASA or any of my jobs.
 If I'm put to the test, I will compete.
 So I don't have any problems with men.
 After I can show them I'm just as strong in my skills I normally have no problems.

 DC: Have you run into problems professionally in the workplace?

 Veronica: No, not really as far as respect between men and women.
 I've had more problems with women.
 I don't know if they're trying to prove themselves in a male-dominated field but they're harder on you most of the time that men.
 There's more competition with women, I find.

 DC: Can you give me an example?